 I have both cards.
 But, I am mostly using my Revolut card.
-So, many of my readers asked me why I was mostly using my Revolut card where I could have only used my TransferWise card.
+Many of my readers asked me why I was mainly using my Revolut card, where I could have only used my TransferWise card.
 Today, I am going to answer the question: Which is better between TransferWise and Revolut?

 TransferWise is a private company based in the United Kingdom.
 It was launched in 2011.
 It is a money transfer service.
 From your TransferWise account, you can transfer money to any other users in almost any currency.
 You can also transfer money to a bank account.
 You can use money from your account with the Borderless MasterCard.

 The main focus of TransferWise was for people working abroad.
 These people can receive a salary in a currency different than the country they are living in.
 TransferWise can help them save a lot of money on fees.

 TransferWise has been profitable since 2017 and now has more than four million users.
 It has about one thousand employees all over the world.
 Their services are available in Europe and the United States.

 For more information, I have a full review of Wise.

 Revolut is a private company based in the United Kingdom.
 It was launched in 2015.
 They offer money transfer services.
 From your account, you can transfer money to other users as well as directly to bank accounts.
 You can do transfers in almost any currency.
 You can use your money on your account with the Revolut MasterCard.
 They also offer virtual cards that you can use on the Internet.
 They also have started providing access to cryptocurrencies.

 The original focus of Revolut was for people traveling abroad.
 By using their credit cards in another country, these travelers need to pay a lot of fees.
 Revolut can save them a lot of money.